 Mazzolas: A delicious Italian restaurant option located downtown.
 Everyone will leave here full and happy.

 Slopeside: This is a good pick for lunch on the mountain or an après ski early dinner or snack.
 We like to sit outside where the kids can run around (year-round).
 They have great pizzas.
 Sometimes they are swamped during ski season, so expect a little wait for your food but the festive après atmosphere should hopefully make up for it.

 We recommend calling Steamboat Babysitting Company to reserve a babysitter for a parent’s night (or day) out.
 All of their sitters are background checked and certified.

 Parks: Steamboat has some great parks for letting the little ones run out some energy.
 In the mountain area, hit up Whistler Park which is one of our favorites or if you are downtown check out Little Toots Park located next to the library along the river or Howelsen Hill Park located by the baseball fields at Howelsen Hill.

 Howelsen Ice Arena: For a change of pace take the family to Howelsen Hill Ice Arena for some fun on the ice.
 They offer skating and skate rentals as well as bumper cars on ice!

-Summer Activities at the Base Area: During the summer season, the Steamboat Ski Area offers fun activities at the base area including a giant trampoline, climbing wall, mini-golf and mountain coaster.
+Summer Activities at the Base Area: During the summer season, the Steamboat Ski Area offers fun activities at the base area.
 Check out the Ski Area’s website for details and cost.
 Or just hang out in the “beach” area along Burgess Creek.

 Both City Market and Walmart are good spots for finding supplies for the little ones.
 Each place offers baby food, diapers, medicine etc. Walmart carries a small selection of outdoor clothing, swimsuits and toys.
 Check out Christy Sports for any specialty gear you need for the kids.